 For example, you can test what content results in a higher conversion rate within a flow: showcasing your best sellers or new collections.
 Alternatively, you can test how likely subscribers are to purchase after opening a campaign with a funny subject line versus a more serious one, honing in on your audience’s preferred tone.

-Learn more tips and tricks to A/B testing in our Best Practices for A/B Testing.
+Learn more tips and tricks to A/B testing.

 Another thing to look at is the checkout experience your customers go through when purchasing from your store.
 If you recently changed the checkout experience in any way (e.g., added a new form or new layout), this can lead to a change in conversion rate.
 If you see this rate drop, consider weighing whether or not the change is worth this drop in revenue.